Brad Willis (journalist): Broadcast career

-Willis worked for KVIQ from 1973–76, earning several awards from the Associated Press and United Press International for his investigative reporting.
+Willis worked for KVIQ beginning in 1970, earning several awards from the Associated Press and United Press International for his investigative reporting.

 In 1976, he was recruited by KCRA-TV in Sacramento, California where he became an award winning investigative reporter for the news division.

 In 1984 he was hired by WFAA-TV, Dallas, Texas and continued as an investigative journalist.
 During this time, he produced major investigative reports on corruption involving national politics and corporate business.
 His reports from Venezuela on a Texas oil executive wrongly imprisoned in an international oil scandal led to eventual freedom for the American.

 In 1986 Willis moved to WBZ-TV in Boston, Massachusetts, and continued his career as an investigative journalist.
 He launched WBZ's first foray into global news coverage with reports from Afghanistan during the Soviet/Afghan War.
 His documentary covering his time with the mujahideen and in the massive refugee camps along the Afghan/Pakistani border earned him the Alfred I. duPont–Columbia University Award.
 On vacation afterwards, he fell from a ledge battening down storm windows in the tropics and fractured his lower spine.
 Despite constant pain, he continued working for seven more years.

 Willis subsequently reported on the struggle against apartheid in Africa from Botswana, Zambia and Zaire, the drug wars in Colombia, Bolivia and Peru, the reopening of US/Vietnamese relations in Hanoi with Senators John Kerry and John McCain, and efforts to help the indigenous people of the Guatemalan highlands.
 In 1987, he was given the Gabriel Award for broadcast excellence with a positive and creative treatment of concerns to mankind for his work in Guatemala.

-In 1989 Willis began a career with NBC News as a foreign correspondent posted to the Miami Bureau and covering Latin and South America.
+In 1989, Willis began a career with NBC News as a foreign correspondent posted to the Miami Bureau and covering Latin and South America.
 His major areas of focus included El Salvador, Nicaragua, Panama, Cuba and Colombia.

 In 1990 Willis was dispatched to the Middle East to cover the Persian Gulf War for NBC.
 He was on the front lines of Operation Desert Storm and Operation Provide Comfort.
 As the network Pool Reporter for the First Marines, he covered the Battle of Khafji and the liberation of Kuwait, reporting live from Kuwait City with NBC New anchor Tom Brokaw.
 Willis then moved into northern Iraq to cover the Kurdish refugee crisis.

 In 1992, Willis was posted to Hong Kong as the NBC correspondent for covering Asia.
 He reported from China, Japan, Vietnam, Thailand, Taiwan and the Philippines.